KAR-NG/Loan-EDA-and-Machine-Learning-Prediction/loan.md

 **Receiver Operating Characteristics Curve (ROC)**

-A ROC curve is plotted to search for the optimum AUC (area under the curve), sensitivity, specificity and the probability cutoff point.
+A ROC curve is plotted to search for the optimum AUC (area under the curve) that would give rise to the best sensitivity, specificity and the probability cutoff point.

 ``` r
 # Prediction on test.data